-Course Level SLO # Gen Ed Outcome # Summative Assessments (A student artifact: A specific assignment that could be submitted as evidence of a General Education competency) 1 1 Lab Report showing competence in written communication.
-2 2 Mastery of a broad set of Anatomy & Physiology knowledge by recognizing correct answers to questions on exams.
-In addition, specific labs will be used to evaluate 3 3 Answer multiple choice questions concerning the role of women in science.
-4 4 1.Demonstrate the use of a microscope by capturing a digital image, include proper label incorporate this image into a lab report.
-2.Interpret and/or produce a graph using Excel class.
+Course Level Gen Ed Summative Assessments SLO # Outcome # (A student artifact: A specific assignment that could be submitted as Education competency) 1 1 Lab Report showing competence in written communication.
+2 2 Mastery of a broad set of Anatomy & Physiology knowledge by recogn correct answers to questions on exams.
+In addition, specific labs will critical thinking.
+3 3 Answer multiple choice questions concerning the role of women in so 4 4 1.Demonstrate the use of a microscope by capturing a digital image, the image, and incorporate this image into a lab report.
+2.Interpret using Excel from data provided in class.